alukosdev/ccsp/guidance/owasp-wstg.md

 | OWASP | Open Web Application Security Project |
 | WSTG | Web Security Testing Guide |

+## Overview

+The WSTG is a comprehensive guide to testing the security of web applications and web services.
+Created by the collaborative efforts of cybersecurity professionals and dedicated volunteers, the WSTG provides a framework of best practices used by penetration testers and organizations all over the world.[[¹]](#ref1)

 ## Testing Methods

 1. Information Gathering